Rules of Ancient Egptian Senet or Senat

 Senet (or Senat or Sen't) was a game played by the ancient Egyptians and is an ancestor of Backgammon.
-It is not known how the game was played exactly but they can be deduced to a certain extent and the following is a popular conjecture.
+It is not known how the game was played exactly but the rules can be deduced to a certain extent and the following is a popular conjecture.

 A Senet board consisted of three rows of ten squares set in a rectangle.
 In one corner, the square that is assumed to be the final square has a single stroke, the next one along in the row, two strokes, the next one three strokes, the next a diagonal cross and the fifth one along a symbol with a circle and cross.
 It is assumed that these were squares 26 to 30 of a 30 square track that started in the opposite corner, went along one row, travelled back down the middle row and finished along the row ending in these special squares.
 Square 15 also often contained a symbol and was called the House of Rebirth while square 26 with a cross and circle symbol is known as the House of Happiness and square 27 with the cross is known as the House of water.